Using Google Apps Script Web App Form to Connect with Github Action CI/CD Workflow

 Effect:

-For details on integrating Slack Apps, please refer to my previous article: Slack & ChatGPT Integration.
+For Slack App integration details, please refer to my previous article: Slack & ChatGPT Integration .

 Extension (2) — Query Jira Tickets